cronvel/terminal-kit/documentation.md

 	* autoCompleteHint `boolean` if true (default: false) use the hintStyle to write the auto-completion preview at the right of the input
 	* keyBindings `Object` overide default key bindings, object's keys are Terminal-kit key names, the value is the action (string).
-	* tokenHook `Function( token , previousTokens , term , config )` this is a hook called for each token of the input,
+	* tokenHook `Function( token , isEndOfInput , previousTokens , term , config )` this is a hook called for each token of the input, where:
-	  where:
 	  	* token `String` is the current token
+                * isEndOfInput `boolean` true if this is the **last token and if it ends the input string** (e.g. it is possible for the last token to be followed by some blank char, in that case *isEndOfInput*
-	  	* previousTokens `Array` of `String` is a array containing all tokens before the current one
+	  	* previousTokens `Array` of `String` is a array containing all tokens before the current one would be false)
 	  	* term is a Terminal instance
 	  	* config `Object` is an object containing dynamic settings that can be altered by the hook, where:
 	  		* style `Function` style in use (see the *style* option)